2014 PROGRAM DATES: May 25 – June 22

 Week Four: St. Isaac's Cathedral & other famous churches; Summer Garden; farewell party.

-The program fee (TBD) includes tuition, homestay, 6 UR credits & all excursions.
+The program fee ($3,934) includes tuition, homestay, 6 UR credits, and all excursions.
 Airfare is separate.
 We fly group rate on Finnair from JFK Airport in New York City, although participants are free to make their own arrangements.

-Applications may be obtained from the Department of Modern Languages and Cultures, Box 270082, University of Rochester, Rochester, NY 14627-0082.
-The deadline for applications is January 24, 2014, though late applications will be considered on a case-by case- basis.
+Please visit the Forms page for application forms and other resources.
+Completed applications should be submitted to Tyler Brogan in Lattimore 408, Box 270082, University of Rochester, Rochester, NY 14627-0082.
+The deadline for applications is January 24, 2014, though late applications will be considered on a case-by-case basis.

 Information about this program is tentative and subject to change.
 Please check with program director for most recent information.